santshvm/GetWeather/README.md

   node app.js
   ```

-* After starting the server, you should get a message - "Server is running on port 3000"
+* After starting the server, you should get a message - "Server is running on port 3000" and your app should be now running at localhost:3000

 <img width="867" alt="Screenshot 2022-05-20 at 1 21 55 PM" src="https://user-images.githubusercontent.com/70855191/169484992-880e7000-0095-443f-b128-49cc862edf68.png">